-- Two Teacher Evaluations (English, Math, Science, Social Studies or Foreign Language)
+- Two Teacher Recommendations (English, Math, Science, Social Studies or Foreign Language)

-- Standardized Test Results (one of the following):
+- Standardized Test Results via Self-Reported Scores or Official Score Reports (for one of the following):

-→ Learn more about the Redesigned SAT I launching March 2016.
+→ Learn more about the Redesigned SAT launched March 2016.

-We recommend that you submit all standardized test results, as we will evaluate your application based on your highest combination of subscores for the SAT and/or ACT.
+♦ We recommend that applicants submit all test results, as we evaluate applications based on the most advantageous combination of scores (superscore) for either the SAT and/or ACT, regardless of test date.

 - Early Decision Agreement (for ED applicants)

-- First marking period grades from senior year (for ED applicants, if available)
+- First marking period grades from senior year (for ED applicants)

 - TOEFL, MELAB or IELTS Results (if needed for International Student Applicants)